How to install Starlink on a Sailboat

 Just how fast is fast?
 Pretty fast…

-Affordability - the monthly residential service is $110 per month in the US, plus an extra $25 month for portability mode, for a total of $135 per month.
+Affordability - the monthly residential service is just $125 per month in the US.
 That is cheaper than many hotspot data plans and WAY cheaper than legacy, high latency satellite providers!

 Coverage - since the service is satellite based, it works almost anywhere your dish can get an unobstructed view of the Northern sky, giving you more freedom.
 And since SpaceX is constantly launching more satellites, Starlink coverage and speeds are continuing to improve.